marcopaglio/kip-sequential/README.md

 - **RAM**: DDR5 (4800 MHz), 16 GB
 - **OS**: Windows 11 Home

-## ASAN
+## Further Checks

+### Unit Testing

+To ensure that both sequential and parallel versions work, the application code is supported by unit tests.
+Tests are written using the [GoogleTest](https://github.com/google/googletest "GitHub repository of GoogleTest") framework, configured in the `CMakeLists.txt` located in the [tests](./tests) folder:
+- entities' tests (**PixelTest**, **ImageTest** and **KernelTest**) are quite simple and only check the constructor or default constructor behaviour.

+  > :pencil: **Note**: Assertions uses `EXPECT_EQ` if its failure doesn't affect subsequent tests, or `ASSERT_EQ` if its truthfulness is necessary for the next ones.

+- tests for the kernels building (**KernelFactoryTest**) check for kernel size oddity, and thus that the construction of the kernel respects its type.
+Since tests for different orders differ only in their values, parameterized tests are used here.

+- image processing algorithms contain the most important logic to test (**ImageProcessingTest**):
+  * for `convolution`, the pixel values ​​of the transformed image are calculated by hand through the formula defined in the [Introduction](#introduction); some tests forces the transformed image to have out-of-range values for pixels, so that they can check if in-range convertion works.
+  * for `extendEdge`, it is checked that the value of both the internal pixels and the new pixels on the edges is correct.

+  Tests for both functions also verify that the returned image is new.

+- testing a third-party library is a bad practice in unit testing, that's why *stb* functions are wrapped in custom classes, i.e. facade design pattern is applied:
+  * tests for loading use a simple and well-known JPG image to check if expected values are retrived from the image through the library.
+  * tests for saving only check whether a JPG image file is created after the library call (without checking whether values are correct, because reading the contents would rely on the library itself).

+  Tests for both methods also verify that an exception is thrown if the path is incorrect.

+### Address Sanitization

-In the main `CmakeLists.txt` few lines of configuration code are inserted to enable the [Google AddressSanitizer](https://github.com/google/sanitizers/wiki/addresssanitizer "GitHub Repository of ASan") tool to check if there are no memory issues:
+In the main `CMakeLists.txt`, a few lines of configuration code are inserted to enable the [Google AddressSanitizer](https://github.com/google/sanitizers/wiki/addresssanitizer "GitHub Repository of ASan") (ASan) tool to check for memory issues:
 ```
 if(CMAKE_CXX_COMPILER_ID MATCHES "MSVC" AND USE_ASAN)
     set(CMAKE_MSVC_RUNTIME_LIBRARY "MultiThreadedDLL")
     add_compile_options(/fsanitize=address /Zi)
 endif()
 ```
 Currently, on Windows, this tool works well only with the MSVC compiler.
-Even if this project is built with LLVM/Clang, switching to MSVC does not need accommodations other than changing the compiler itself.<br>
+Even though this project is built with LLVM/Clang, switching to MSVC does not require any adjustments other than changing the compiler itself.<br>

-ASan instruments the code and generates an executable that substitute allocation/deallocation methods with its equivalent methods.
-In this way, memory issues are recognized and errors are print when the executable is executed.
-By the way, the overhead introduced in the program grows with the code complexity, and the execution time increases.
-Because this overhead is not always needed, the tool is turned on only when the Cmake option `-DUSE_ASAN=ON` is set in the used profile (e.g. Debug, Release).
+ASan instruments the code and generates an executable that replaces the allocation/deallocation methods with their equivalent methods.
+This way, memory issues are recognized and errors are printed when the executable is run.
+However, the overhead introduced in the program grows with the complexity of the code and increases the execution time.
+Since it is not always needed, the tool is only activated when the CMake option `-DUSE_ASAN=ON` is set in the used profile (e.g. Debug, Release).

-## Profiler
+### Profiling

 TODO